 #8 – Stencil Printing

 The stencil printing process is somehow related to screen printing in that they both require stencils but with the regular stencil printing method, you do not need a screen.
-All that is needed are the following items: a masking tape, your T-Shirt, paper, fabric paint, craft knife, stencil design, and a cutting mat.
+All that is needed are the following items: a masking tape, your T-shirt, paper, fabric paint, a craft knife, a stencil design, and a cutting mat.

 Then use the fabric paint to fill up the stencils.
 Make sure you hold down the stencil paper properly to prevent the paint from seeping out of the edges.
 It is best you create an outline first before filling up the design.
 You can also use acrylic paint or shirt ink if you like.
 Allow it to dry overnight and your shirt is ready to be worn.